 The SCS stores software in Flash ROM to control the initialization process, operation, and command processing.
-You can update the contents of Flash ROM by downloading a new version of the operational software via EZWebCon, TFTP, FTP, or MOP.
+You can update the contents of Flash ROM by downloading a new version of the operational software via EZWebCon, FTP, the web interface, TFTP, or MOP.
 Regardless of which protocol you use to update Flash ROM, the following points are important:

-- ♦ The Flash ROM software file name should not be changed. - ♦ The download file should be world-readable on the host. - The path name has a sixteen-character length limit. - The file name has a twelve-character limit for the filename.
+- The Flash ROM software file name should not be changed. - The download file should be world-readable on the host. - The path name has a sixteen-character length limit. - The file name has a twelve-character limit for the filename.